What are these Pharaoh Ants doing in my kitchen?

 It’s more likely that the ants are spreading between floors and buildings with infested items that are moved around.
 These could be items that the students use frequently such as backpacks, books, etc. Or students from infested dorms visit students in non-infested dorms and the ants hitchhike.
 But let’s not just blame the students, custodians, and staff also move between floors and/or between buildings with their carts, trash bags, equipment, etc.

 I have visited many of these buildings and scratched my head thinking….how did these little buggers get in here and why now?

 RECENT CASE STUDY ON DISTRIBUTION:

 GreenLeaf Pest Control has a contract with an apartment building.
-The building has commercial units on the main floor that consist of food and non-food retail.
-GreenLeaf does not service the commercial units.
+The building has commercial units on the main floor that consist of food and non-food retail and at the time GreenLeaf was not servicing the commercial units.
 In 2019 we were called in to identify some small ants in two units; Pharaoh ants.
-After some investigation we determined that several other apartment units had issues as well.
+After some investigation, we determined that several other apartment units had issues as well.
 This included one resident who also owned the commercial unit on the main floor.
-Did I mention that the business is a Pizza joint? *alarm bells go off* We subsequently investigated the pizza place and found several pharaoh ant colonies in the false ceiling, dish pit area and around the pizza box storage *more alarm bells everyone* Well, many people who ordered pizza likely got some hitch hiker’s delivered to their apartments.
+Did I mention that the business is a Pizza joint? *alarm bells go off* We subsequently investigated the pizza place and found several pharaoh ant colonies in the false ceiling, dish pit area, and around the pizza box storage *more alarm bells everyone* Well, many people who ordered pizza likely got some hitchhiker’s delivered to their apartments.
 With more investigating we discovered two other commercial food units that had ants as well and about 70% of the apartment building had issues.
 It took our team almost one year of very precise and methodical treatments to clean up the ant issue.
 They may be small ants but are unfortunately a big problem.